ilkinaslanli2001/ilkinaslanli2001/README.md

 - 👋 Hi, I’m @ilkinaslanli2001
-- 👀 I’m interested in developing websites and robotd
+- 👀 I’m interested in developing websites and robots
-- 🌱 I’m currently learning Data Science
 - 📫 How to reach me: ilkinaslanli0120@gmail.com

 <!---